pawnlord/ircsome/README.md

 - Separate channel messages from pm's
 - Asynchronous messages (messages while you're typing a message) would be nice, but `input` is still annoying so I'd have to rewrite it, or do some really wild asychronous programming by using 2 different processes.
 - Actual ssl encryption (hardest thing here).

-### unknowns:
-- Colors might create errors on unsupported systems.
-Add this to the config.